 Keep your palate refreshed with a sharbat – a non-alcoholic Persian fruit cordial, topped with sparkling water and ‘swizzled’ with sabzi (fresh herbs), which you can ‘spike’ with a complementary spirit.
 Preserved lemon and parsley, supercharged with vodka and bergamot, is so thirst-quenching, we order a second.
 Ok, and a third.

-olive tip: There’s only one dessert, a baklava ice-cream sandwich that’s as good as it sounds, sourced from Darlish, the UK’s first Persian ice cream parlour in St Albans.
-Also, don’t forget, Berenjak is walk-ins only, so expect a wait once word gets out just how incredible this place is.
+There’s only one dessert, a baklava ice-cream sandwich that’s as good as it sounds, sourced from Darlish, the UK’s first Persian ice cream parlour in St Albans.
+Berenjak now takes bookings, so book ahead to be sure to get a table.

 Hummus, Taftoon, Zeytoon, Omlette Irani, Torshi, Mast O Khiar, Mast O Esfenaj